Billmate/prestashop/Readme.md

 ### 3.5.0 (2019-11-25)
-* Feature - Support for choosing Billmate Checkout to act as a company or individual to prompt first
+* Feature - Support for choosing Billmate Checkout to act as a company or individual to prompt first *Fix - Billmate Unable to install for prestashop 1.6.1.17.

 ### 3.4.6 (2019-11-12)
 * Enhancement -  Performance improvment for handling ordercheck